sko9370/guacamole-caddy-reverse-proxy/README.md

-# Apache Guacamole with Caddy Reverse Proxy
+# Apache Guacamole with Caddy HTTPS Reverse Proxy (Includes automatic TLS Certificate Management)

 0. Create your own free domain with duckdns
 1. Prepare the database container following the steps in reference #1